vaadin/web-components/packages/rich-text-editor/README.md

 An input field web component for entering rich text.

-> ℹ️ A commercial Vaadin [subscription](https://vaadin.com/pricing) is required to use Rich Text Editor in your project.
+> ℹ️&nbsp; A commercial Vaadin [subscription](https://vaadin.com/pricing) is required to use Rich Text Editor in your project.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/rich-text-editor)